 I had that happen to me too.
 You have to open up the dishwasher remove the bottom shelf and get a screwdriver (a rechargable one if you can so you have the power because the screws are really tight) and remove the tube that has the paddle on it.
 You will find all kind of food stuck in there.
 It needs to be cleaned often.
 I had to pay a serviceman to do this for me!

 I am the wife of a plumber, and yet still had the same problem as you.
 Put two packets of lemonade kool-aid (generic works too) in the soap dispenser of the dishwasher, while empty, and put it on the longest setting (this will clean the rust out as well).
-For the garbage disposal, put ice chips and two tablespoons of baking soda in it and turn it on for about 30 seconds to a minute.
-It took care of the smell in my dishwasher with one use.
-I do this about every 4-6 weeks, and have yet to have had a problem again.

 The cause of having bad smell in your dishwasher is probably because the drain hose of your dishwasher runs lower than your garbage disposer opening.
 The drain hose must at one point always be attached or run as high or near the top of your counter.
 This wil prevent the water in your garbage disposer from running down into your dishwater drain hose and create bad odor.

 Ours had a terrible smell that kept getting worse over a few months.
 I did ice, bleach, Tang, lemons--everything.
 Finally called repairman who took it apart and showed me all this gross bacteria that had built up inside because of the problem Guy Paquette describes--drain hose improperly hooked up, garbage disposal drained into it.
-Once bacteria set in it literally "mushroomed" and the guts were covered with a sort of fungus.
-I can't believe we weren't all sick!
-Had to replace dishwasher and drain hose.
-Check that hose!

 This was great advice.
 I drilled a new hole for the drain hose closer to the counter and angled the drain hose up when I re-attached it to the disposal.
 Worked like a charm!